Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Disable-AzTrafficManagerEndpoint.md

 ### -ProfileName
 Specifies the name of a Traffic Manager profile in which this cmdlet disables an endpoint.
-To obtain a profile, use the Get-AzureRmTrafficManagerProfile cmdlet.
+To obtain a profile, use the Get-AzTrafficManagerProfile cmdlet.

 ```yaml
 Type: System.String